John Burton-Race: Career

 Between 1983 and 2002, he held positions at various restaurants in the South of England, including Le Manoir aux Quat' Saisons, Oxford; the L'Ortolan restaurant in Berkshire; and in 2000, he took over The Landmark London hotel, winning two Michelin stars.
 In 1995 Burton Race won a Catey Award.

 After a 1990 television debut in Masterchef, Burton Race served as food consultant for the BBC Lenny Henry series Chef!.
 French Leave saw Burton Race move to France in 2002.
 He returned to the UK to purchase and run the restaurant/hotel The New Angel in Dartmouth, a seaside town in Devon.
 It was awarded a Michelin star in 2005.

-In 2006, Burton Race lost to Michael Caines when the pair were challenged to represent the South West of England in the BBC television series Great British Menu.
-Following the collapse of his second marriage, in 2007 Burton-Race became a mentor on BBC cooking show Kitchen Criminals, and a judge of ITV cooking show Britain's Best Dish.
+In 2006, Burton-Race lost to Michael Caines when the pair were challenged to represent the South West of England in the BBC television series Great British Menu.
+In 2007, he became a mentor on BBC cooking show Kitchen Criminals, and a judge of ITV cooking show Britain's Best Dish.
 He was one of three judges on the daytime food show Britain's Best Dish (2007–2011), alongside Jilly Goolden and Ed Baines.

 In spring 2009, he appeared as a mentor on the ITV show Taste The Nation, a contestant on the BBC Two show Put Your Menu Where Your Mouth Is, and a contestant on Let's Dance for Comic Relief, dancing to Michael Jackson's Thriller.
 In summer 2009, Burton-Race appeared on the ITV daytime food show Daily Cooks Challenge.

-Burton-Race left The New Angel in 2010, Burton-Race joined Unitas, and has since consulted for various restaurants a, hotels and food chains.
-In 2012 Burton-Race joined Adams Foods as Brand Ambassador and Executive Development Chef for Kerrygold and Pilgrims Choice, and also entered the retail market with his CookedBy John Burton-Race brand.
+Burton-Race left The New Angel in 2010 to join Unitas, and has since consulted for various restaurants, hotels and food chains.
+In 2012 Burton-Race joined Adams Foods as brand ambassador and executive development Chef for Kerrygold and Pilgrims Choice.

+He entered the retail market with the brand 'Cooked by John Burton-Race' which launched in August 2013.

 In 2013, he competed in the new edition of BBC One series Put your Menu where your Mouth is, and filmed reality series Celebrity Super Spa for Channel 5.

 As of 2017, Burton-Race is heading the brasserie and terrace restaurant team at the refurbished Grosvenor Hotel in Torquay Devon, recently renamed John Burton-Race Restaurant with Rooms, which has been awarded two AA Rosettes.
 In August 2018, Burton-Race announced via his Twitter account that he was leaving the Richardson Hotel Group and would be departing from the John Burton-Race Restaurant with Rooms and was seeking new adventures.